BCCI is planning isolation camp for players in June- Reports

 Written byParth Dhall ·

-The Board of Control for Cricket in India (BCCI) is aiming to organise a camp for contracted cricketers in the second half of June.
+The Board of Control for Cricket in India (BCCI) is aiming to organize a camp for contracted cricketers in the second half of June.

 Speaking to Times Now, the BCCI Treasurer Arun Dhumal stated the board is planning to conduct the camps after the government allowed certain relaxations.